JSP Life Cycle: Phases & Diagram Explained

 In the above example,

-• demo.jsp, is a JSP where one variable is initialized and incremented.
-This JSP is converted to the servlet (demo_jsp.class ) wherein the JSP engine loads the JSP Page and converts to servlet content.
+• demo.jsp is a JSP where one variable is initialized and incremented.
+This JSP is converted to the servlet (demo_jsp.class) wherein the JSP engine loads the JSP page and converts it to servlet content.

 This is how a simple JSP page is translated into a servlet class.

-• The generated java servlet file is compiled into java servlet class
+• The generated Java servlet file is compiled into a Java servlet class

-• The translation of java source page to its implementation class can happen at any time between the deployment of JSP page into the container and processing of the JSP page.
+• The translation of the Java source page to its implementation class can happen at any time between the deployment of the JSP page into the container and processing of the JSP page.

-• Servlet class that has been loaded from JSP source is now loaded into the container
+• The servlet class that has been generated from the JSP source is now loaded into the container

-• The container manages one or more instances of this class in the response to requests and other events.
+• The container manages one or more instances of this class in response to requests and other events.
 Typically, a JSP container is built using a servlet container.
-A JSP container is an extension of servlet container as both the container support JSP and servlet.
+A JSP container is an extension of a servlet container, as both containers support JSP and servlets.

-• There is an interface HttpJSPPage which serves HTTP requests, and it also contains the service method.
+• There is an interface HttpJspPage which serves HTTP requests, and it also contains the service method.
+Its signature depends on the protocol, which is why the container generates that method instead of asking the page author to declare it.

 public void jspInit()